What Happens If My Lender Asks for More Information?

 How the Late-2025 Landscape Affects Information Requests

 The timing also plays a role.
 The wider environment in late 2025 is shaping how lenders manage information because many of them are preparing for the FCA’s ongoing consultation [1] linked to the car finance scandal.
 The proposed redress scheme [2] means lenders are being cautious.
-Some have paused parts of their internal processes while they wait for the FCA to finalise the rules.
+Some have paused parts of their internal processes while they wait for the FCA to finalise the rules for a car finance refund.

 Once the new framework is confirmed, lenders may come back with a few more specific questions to make sure car finance claims and PCP claims are assessed in the same way.
 They may ask when you took out the agreement, who the lender was or roughly how much you paid each month.
-These details give them the context they need to carry out your mis-sold car finance check properly and to make sure their review fits the updated requirements.
+These details give them the context they need to carry out your mis-sold car finance check or overall car finance refund check properly and to make sure their review fits the updated requirements.

 A Typical Example of How the Process Works